All Episodes Plain Text Favourite

 Don't we remember how Carrie Fisher is this moral leader in our society and not a person who just died prematurely because she did lots of drugs?

-Which, which I think, if I remember correctly, from Last Jedi, specifically that scene.
+Which I think, if I remember correctly, from Last Jedi, specifically that scene where she's like force pulling herself out of space is a weirdest thing.

 Isn't she in Rogue One as well, though?